 Once the emergency or false alarm has been resolved and the dispatch center notified, the radio can be reset by pressing and holding the E-Button for several seconds.
-This will also clear the emergency alarm on the dispatch console.
+This will also clear the emergency alarm on the dispatch console depending on system configuration.
 The radio will automatically switch back to the original talkgroup and/or channel once the alarm is reset.